Defining Technological Development in the Context of AI

 Generative adversarial networks (GANs) are a work-in-progress answer to data labelling’s demand for such human labour.
 It involves a neural network comprised of two major parts: one that generates both fake images and real-life photographs (the generator), and the other (the discriminator) that is programmed to distinguish the genuine pictures from the fakes—and learn from its mistakes when it fails to.

-The results of such a self-teaching system have been so promising that one example of GAN-based technology (one of DeepMind’s many software examples) has achieved mammography capabilities that may rival those of a radiologist.
+The results of such a self-teaching system have been so promising that one example of GAN-based technology (by software company DeepMind) has achieved mammography capabilities that may rival those of a radiologist.

 Given that such AI-based image processing can achieve a medical breakthrough of this proportion, consider what it can do for industrial machine vision.